jxw769/EECS399-Spring19/README.md

 #### Service.py
 This file is written in mind that in the future, auto-detection of carotid function will be added to the service.
 The directory in which scanned image file is read and transmitted can be changed.
+One problem with this service file is that no time-out function is added.
+Therefore if a device is connected and not used (or, more likely, the app suddenly crashed without disconnecting the service), the service file will sit there forever, and must be restarted on Linux.
+This is not ideal for a product, and the best way is to add a time-out function, i.e. to have De10 automatically disconnect with the Android device if it doesn't receive any command from Android for a certain period of time.

 ### Android App
 * Press **Connect** to connect with a paired device (DE10 for current use).